drduh/macOS-Security-and-Privacy-Guide/README.md

 For example, a skilled attacker with unsupervised physical access to your computer can infect the boot ROM to install a keylogger and steal your password - see [Thunderstrike](https://trmm.net/Thunderstrike), for example.

+A helpful tool is [usbkill](https://github.com/hephaest0s/usbkill), which is *"an anti-forensic kill-switch that waits for a change on your USB ports and then immediately shuts down your computer"*.

 ## System monitoring

 #### Open source monitoring tools